Eratosthenes/denoue/README.md

 ```

 ### JDict
 A JDict, unlike other types, does not have a key and does not implement the JObject interface.
 It holds a map of JObjects.
-JDict is not added to a denoue directly, rather, it is created and then added as part of a JGroup.
+JDict is not added to a denoue logger directly, rather, it is created and then added as part of a JGroup.
 We will see this in the next section.

 Here is an example of a JDict:
 ```